Are you feeling hungry today?

 We use the simple present tense for specific reasons.

-Habit Descriptions:• You could say that she only eats eggs for breakfast to use this option for the simple present tense.
+Habit Descriptions: | • You could say that she only eats eggs for breakfast to use this option for the simple present tense. |

-• It’s different from a habit because it has a definitive beginning and ending to the behavior.
+Repetitive Actions: | • For this example, you’d say that he eats ham every morning when school is in session. • It’s different from a habit because it has a definitive beginning and ending to the behavior. |

-• In the first-person phrasing, it would be more appropriate to say, “I eat food to stay healthy.”
+General Truths: | • Here, we would say that “Everyone eats food to stay healthy.” • In the first-person phrasing, it would be more appropriate to say, “I eat food to stay healthy.” |

-Directions or Instructions:• If someone has a problem with certain foods because of an allergy, a doctor might say, “I recommend not eating these specific foods to avoid having a bad reaction.”
+Directions or Instructions: | • If someone has a problem with certain foods because of an allergy, a doctor might say, “I recommend not eating these specific foods to avoid having a bad reaction.” • In this example, “eat” becomes a noun, which is why it gets “ing” as an ending instead of “s.” |

-Fixed Arrangements:• When you eat at the same time every day, you’d have an appointment with your food that qualifies for this category.
+Fixed Arrangements: | • When you eat at the same time every day, you’d have an appointment with your food that qualifies for this category. • Someone could say, “I eat my lunch daily at 1 PM because of my work responsibilities.” |

-• If you were to say, “I’ll give you dessert after you eat your broccoli,” you’d have an example of this example.
+Future Constructions: | • Parents use this option frequently when talking to their kids about eating their vegetables. • If you were to say, “I’ll give you dessert after you eat your broccoli,” you’d have an example of this example. |

 The present or simple present tense should be a priority in your writing.
 That structure creates an active voice that engages the reader more often.